akcochrane/TEfits/README.md

 Performance disclaimer
 ======================

 **TEfits** comes with no guarantee of performance.
 Nonlinear regression can be very sensitive to small changes in parameterization, optimization starting values, etc. No universal out-of-the box implementation exists, and **TEfits** is simply an attempt to create an easy-to-use and robust framework for behavioral researchers to integrate the dimension of time into their analyses. **TEfits** may be unstable with poorly-behaved data, and using the option to bootstrap models is generally the best option for assessing the robustness of fits.
-In addition, running the same fitting code multiple time and comparing fit models should provide useful checks.
+In addition, running the same fitting code multiple times and comparing fit models should provide useful checks.
 All of these things take time, and **TEfits** is not built for speed; please be patient.

 Community guidelines
 ====================